opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/learn-about-rooftop-mounts/index.md

 <h3>OPTIONAL MODULES</h3>

-<p>After finishing this module, you are ready to go on to the <a href="/docs/cck/building-mounting/gather-tools-and-wireless-equipment">Gather Tools and Wireless Equipment</a> then <a href="#">Prep, Install and Finish</a> (coming soon). <a href="/docs/cck/building-mounting/learn-rooftop-basics">Learn Rooftop Basics</a> is another good resource to consult before you start installing.</p>
+<p>After finishing this module, you are ready to go on to the <a href="/docs/cck/building-mounting/gather-tools-and-wireless-equipment">Gather Tools and Wireless Equipment</a> then <a href="/docs/cck/building-mounting/prep-install-rooftop-nodes">Prep and Install Rooftop Nodes</a>. <a href="/docs/cck/building-mounting/learn-rooftop-basics">Learn Rooftop Basics</a> is another good resource to consult before you start installing.</p>
 </section>

 <section class="external-resources" id="external-resources">